 - 6 – Both palms flat on the ground.

 3. Have them roll dice and say the numbers.

-Pass out 1 die to each student.
+Pass out 1 die to each student or use online dice.
 Remember, you want your students to know these numbers fluently and be able to say the numbers out of order without counting.
 Have them do this until they can say each number as fast as they would in English.

 - Variation: Have them do this with one die in partners and see who can say the number first.

 - You can find 100 packs of dice online.
 I suggest splitting the cost and the dice with another teacher or requesting that the department buy a set.

 Repeat the whole body movements, adding additional movements for these numbers.

 5. Have students practice counting from 1-12 while they are jumping, hopping on one foot, hopping on the other foot, clapping, etc.

 Repeat this with only even numbers and then only odd numbers.